sfdc-ea-pmm/sfdc-ea-sfdx-scripts/README.md

 App in source org needs to be converted into a template and packaged first
 1. Run `sfdx analytics:app:list -u [SOURCE ORG ALIAS]` to get the list of the apps
 2. If the app was created from a template, you'll need to first decouple with `sfdx analytics:app:decouple -u [SOURCE ORG ALIAS] -f [FOLDER ID OF APP] -t [TEMPLATE ID]`
+3. All assets (i.e. datasets, lenses, dashboards) should be moved into the same app.
-3. Run `sfdx analytics:template:create -u [SOURCE ORG ALIAS] -f [FOLDER ID OF APP]` to create a new template
+4. Run `sfdx analytics:template:create -u [SOURCE ORG ALIAS] -f [FOLDER ID OF APP]` to create a new template
     * Or run `sfdx analytics:template:update -u [SOURCE ORG ALIAS] -t [TEMPLATE ID TO UPDATE]` to update an existing template
-4. Go to Setup --> Manage Packages and create a new package with the Einstein Analytics assets.
+5. Go to Setup --> Manage Packages and create a new package with the Einstein Analytics assets.
 No need to upload.

 #### Retrieve the source
 1. Run `python3 scripts/retrieveTemplate.py -u [SOURCE ORG ALIAS] -p [PACKAGE NAME] -a [APP API NAME containing datasets to include]` e.g `python3 scripts/retrieveTemplate.sh -u shared-sales -p CLA_Demo -a "Customer_Lifecycle_Analytics_Demo"`